snowplow/snowbridge/README.md

 1. `stdin`: Will allow you to stream arbitrary text in from your local system or even a whole file (e.g. `cat file.txt | ./stream-replicator`)
 2. `kinesis`: Allows you to consume a Kinesis stream across multiple replicator instances concurrently
 3. `pubsub`: Allows you to consume a PubSub topic across multiple replicator instances concurrently
+3. `sqs`: Allows you to consume an SQS queue across multiple replicator instances concurrently

 To configure these sources several extra configuration variables are required - as with the targets everything is done via the environment!